-- \1: In case of this, the influence over the society is minor, the malignancy of the act is minor, and the amount of unjustifiable use is small. - \2: In case of this, the influence over the society, as well as the malignancy of the act, is minor. - \3: In principle, the application restriction period will be calculated from the fiscal year following the fiscal year when the unauthorized use is recognized and the research funds are refunded.
+\1: In case of this, the influence over the society is minor, the malignancy of the act is minor, and the

+- \2: In case of this, the influence over the society, as well as the malignancy of the act, is minor. - \3: In principle, the application restriction period will be calculated from the fiscal year following the fiscal year when the unauthorized use is recognized and the research funds are refunded.
 Also, ineligible in the fiscal year in which inappropriate usage of research funds are identified.